Ta Van Village

 Photo : Luca Zizioli

-A great example for community based tourism
+A great example of community-based tourism

 Photo : luhanhvietnam.com.vn